efficient/mica/README.md

  * Dual CPU system
  * Intel 10 GbE NICs
  * Note: The current codebase has several assumptions on the hardware configuration of the server and clients.
-         It runs ideally on a dual octa-core server with 4 dual-port 10 GbE NICs, and clients with 2 dual-port 10 GbE NICs.
+         It runs ideally on a dual 12-core server with 4 quad-port 10 GbE NICs, and clients with 4 quad-port 10 GbE NICs.

 Software Requrements